chroaster/carbi-react/README.md

 ## Implementation

 This is an implementation in React.
-Previous reditions were in [Ember.js](https://github.com/chroaster/carbi-ember) and [Svelte](https://github.com/chroaster/carbi-svelte).
+Previous renditions were in [Ember.js](https://github.com/chroaster/carbi-ember) and [Svelte](https://github.com/chroaster/carbi-svelte).

 ## Improvements